14 Dec How Long Does Heroin Stay in Your Urine?

 Most heroin tests fall under the category of toxicology tests or “screens.”
 According to Medline Plus, toxicology screens “refer to various tests that determine the type and approximate amount of legal and illegal drugs a person has taken.”

-Toxicology screenings are most often done using a blood or urine sample, but when testing for heroin specifically, professionals typically rely primarily on urine tests.
-Urine tests are the most commonly-used method, since they are more inexpensive and easier to administer than other methods, as well as more effective with heroin-specific testing.
+Toxicology screenings are most often done using a blood or urine sample, but when testing for heroin specifically, professionals typically rely primarily on urine drug tests.
+Urine drug tests are the most commonly-used method, since they are more inexpensive and easier to administer than other methods, as well as more effective with heroin-specific drug testing.

 Most heroin drug tests will assess for the presence of “heroin’s (diacetylmorphine) metabolites including: 6-monacetylmorphine, morphine (MOR), M3G, and M6G.”
 Urine tests are able to detect the presence of heroin within a window of 2 to 5 hours post-ingestion (Mental Health Daily).